UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/Documentation/GoogleAuthCredentials.md

 with any organizations.
 Then on the right you can click the "+" button.

 This takes you to yet another screen.
 You will be prompted for your "Project name".
-Administrators of your Digital Display Garden deployment will see this fairly often, so make it a reasonable name. (e.g. "Digital Display Garden").
+This is an internal name, so use whatever.
 For the Location, leave it at whatever it defaults to.
 Click "Create".
 You'll probably land on something that _looks_ like an error page.
 Go ahead and select your newly created project from the drop menu in the upper left.